sandy252/Waste_Recognition_Management_System/README.md

 ```bash
   streamlit run combined.py
 ```
-Test the system: To test your waste management system, you can upload an image of waste material using the web interface.
+Test the system: To test the waste management system, you can upload an image of waste material using the web interface.
 The system should classify the material using a CNN algorithm and display information on appropriate recycling methods.